 To understand the circumstances, it is important to remember that USS Trenton was completely disabled at the time.
-Her rudder had been torn off by a massive wave, and the water shipping via the hawse pipes had threatened the boilers, such that the fires in her furnaces had been put out.
+Her rudder had been torn off by a massive wave, and the water shipping via the hawse pipes had threatened the boilers, such that the fires in her furnaces had needed to have been put out by the engineers.
 She was under no man's control, and subject to the whims of the storm's wind and wave.
 Only her anchors were holding her off the encircling reef.
 Her men, who knew that those anchors would eventually fail, faced likely death when they eventually did.
 In desperation, the men were ordered into the rigging in the hope that they would provide just a little calming effect to the ship, acting as a human storm sail, but even so, the ship was bucking to and fro in the waves, and tipping up and down and side to side, and it must surely have been a miserable time indeed for all on board.

 Rear-Admiral Kimberly's thoughts as Calliope approached the helpless Trenton are worth recording: